TEParsons/Iuncterra/source/cosmology/fey/fey_rhea/ifrit.md

 ![Ifrit in its dormant state](ifrit-dormant.png)
 ![Ifrit once fired](ifrit-active.png)

-Ifrit are fey who manifest as highly combustable materials like the proto-thermite used in more forges, and whose nature is fundamentally changed when these materials burn.
-As such they are seen as forge spirits, but most are far older than the practice of metallurgy.
+Ifrit are fey who manifest as highly combustable materials (like the proto-thermite used in most forges), whose nature is fundamentally changed when these materials burn.
+As such they are seen as forge spirits, but are far older than the practice of metallurgy.

 ```statblock:5e
 ### Ifrit